phetsims/acid-base-solutions/doc/implementation-notes.md

 For a description of the model, see [model.md](https://github.com/phetsims/acid-base-solutions/blob/master/doc/model.md).

-[AqueousSolution.js](https://github.com/phetsims/acid-base-solutions/blob/master/js/common/model/solutions/AqueousSolution.js) is the base class for all solutions.
+`AqueousSolution` is the base class for all solutions.

-[ABSModel.js](https://github.com/phetsims/acid-base-solutions/blob/master/js/common/model/ABSModel.js) is the base class model.
+`ABSModel` is the base class model.

 There is no model-view transform in this sim.
 The transform is implicitly 1:1, with identical coordinate frames.